 Born and raised deep in the rich traditions of Frances greatest winemaking techniques, Aubert brings to the partnership the foundation upon which the venture basis its theories and practices.
 Though tradition and history may run heavily in his veins, his uncompromising desire to experiment and learn has brought him to the Napa Valley to work with his cousins.

-Born in 1945 into one of the oldest farming families, Larry Hyde came to the Napa Valley more than 30 years ago with a great love of wine and the soil.
+Born in 1945 into one of the oldest farming families, Larry Hyde came to the Napa Valley more than 40 years ago with a great love of wine and the soil.
 Larry was raised in Woodside, CA, on his family’s five-acre property.
 Larry’s father used to take him to Visalia in California’s Central Valley, where the family owned cotton, melon and alfalfa fields, further fueling his love of agriculture.
 Larry first attended the University of California, Berkeley, before moving onto the University of California at Davis, to study chemistry.
 Larry got his first wine industry job as a vineyard worker at Ridge Vineyards in 1970.
 In 1977, Larry left his job as a cellar worker at Joseph Phelps to purchase and transform the Carneros soils into what is now known as Hyde Vineyards.
-Over three decades later, Hyde Vineyard has become renowned for the unique expression of its Carneros terroir.
+Over four decades later, Hyde Vineyard has become renowned for the unique expression of its Carneros terroir.